lars-gentsch-fhb/groovy-gradle-spring-boot/README.md

 groovy-gradle-spring-boot
 =========================

-Simple project to demonstrate Spring-Boot with Groovy and Gradle
+Simple project to demonstrate Spring-Boot with Groovy and Gradle.